dfinity/portal/blog/news-and-updates/index.md

 # Developer news and updates blog

 Welcome to the Internet Computer developer blog!
-Here, you'll find out about new features, new use cases for existing features, deep dives into the design and engineering work that goes into the IC platform, and other things in the dev world we find interesting enough to share.
+Here, you'll find out about new features, new use cases for existing features, deep dives into the design and engineering work that goes into ICP platform, and other things in the dev world we find interesting enough to share.

 Enjoy!